fbeeper/fMacVim/README.md

 * A better documentation would be interesting, wouldn't it?
 * I've got some shortcuts/functions I haven't added to this release I might add in the future.
 Or not... because it would mean not keeping this simple.
+* I really want to make this package compatible for Linux too, with gtk-vim instead :)

 I'd be pleased to hear any comments, ideas, code, questions or whatever you may want to say!